-Alpaca is a camelid of the Peruvian Andes.
-It has become synonymous with fine, high quality wool used in the elegant world of haute couture It is one of the warmest as well as the finest, only surpassed by the vicuña.
+The alpaca has become synonymous with fine, high-quality wool, used in the elegant world of haute couture, it is one of the warmest and finest, second only to the vicuña.

-It has the fiber with the greatest chromatic variety that exists in the world of weaving, ranging from white to black, passing through chestnuts and grays.
-This quality added to its warmth and softness, were inspiration and basis for the Andean textile, especially the Inca.
+It has the fiber with the greatest chromatic variety that exists in the world of weaving, from white to black, passing through chestnuts and grays.
+Adding to its warmth and softness, this quality was the inspiration and basis for the Andean textile, especially the Inca.

-Alpacas are smart and highly trainable animals.
+Alpacas are intelligent and highly trainable animals.
 They can learn commands, hand signals, and tricks.
-They are also herd animals, and as such, they require other alpacas for socialization and security.
-They range in height from 2-3 ft and its weight is between 165-187 lb.
-Their heads are small and rounded, with diminutive ears, large eyes and a sweet expression.
+They are also herding animals, and as such, they require other alpacas for their socialization and safety.
+Likewise, they vary in height from 2-3 feet and their weight is between 165-187 Lb.
+Their heads are small and rounded, with tiny ears, large eyes, and a sweet expression.

-- Lighter and Comfortable and versatile to wear
+- Lighter, more comfortable, and versatile to wear.

-- Grows naturally in dozens of beautiful shades
+- It grows naturally in dozens of beautiful shades.

-- Alpaca fiber promotes sustainable agriculture in the Peruvian Andes
+- Promotes sustainable agriculture in the Peruvian Andes.

 There are two varieties of alpaca: Huacaya and Suri.

-Suri are slim and delicate, with long shaggy hair often reaching nearly to the ground.
-Their young are weak and at birth are affected by the low temperatures and by changes of climate and food.
+Suri Alpacas are slender and delicate, with long, shaggy hair that often reaches almost to the ground.
+Their young are weak and, at birth, they are affected by low temperatures and by changes in climate and food.

 ALPACA FIBER CHARACTERISTICS

-16 microns has luster and an unbeatable softness to the touch.
+16 microns has a sheen and unmatched softness to the touch.

-The fiber from this exclusive selection has a fineness of 16 microns, a world record in Alpaca fiber.
+he fiber in this exclusive selection has a fineness of 16 microns, a world record for alpaca fiber.

-Baby Alpaca refers to the grading of the fineness of the fiber.
-It’s the softest part of an adult Alpaca (usually the chest), not the age of the animal.
+Baby Alpaca: It refers to the classification of the fineness of the fiber.
+It is the softest part of an adult alpaca (usually the chest), not the age of the animal.

-Royal Alpaca is the finest selection of the best alpaca fiber of both races (Suri and Huacaya), carried out by expert hands of artisans who master ancient secrets and later by a technical process, which allow them to choose the finest fiber soft and warm, possessing that elegant and subtle luster, which also encompasses the magnificent tonal range that this wonderful fiber can offer.
+Royal Alpaca: It is the best selection of the best alpaca fiber of both breeds (Suri and Huacaya), made by expert hands of artisans who master ancient secrets and later by a technical process, which allows them to choose the finest soft and warm fiber, possessing that Elegant and subtle luster, which also encompasses the magnificent tonal range that this wonderful fiber can offer.

-Altamira garments are made using alpaca fibers whose shearing process has been improved, making it friendly and without causing harm to this camelid.
+Altamira's garments are made with alpaca fibers whose shearing process has been improved, making them friendly and without causing harm to this Camelid.